open-telemetry/opentelemetry-demo/README.md

 ### Modifications
 Please note the following modifications to our fork:
-* The helm values file has been modified to avoid breaking upstream changes
 * The .env file contains New Relic-specific environment variables so you can quickly ship the data to your account
+* recommendationservice has been instrumented with the New Relic Python APM agent to demonstrate interoperability between our language agents and OpenTelemetry instrumentation

-### Quick start
+### Quick start with New Relic
 Get started quickly by running the app according to your deployment method preference:

 * [Docker](https://github.com/newrelic/opentelemetry-demo/blob/main/docs/docker_deployment.md)
 * [Kubernetes](https://github.com/newrelic/opentelemetry-demo/blob/main/docs/kubernetes_deployment.md)

-Requirements: A New Relic account – [sign up for a free account](https://newrelic.com/signup) if you need one
+Requirements: A New Relic account – [sign up for a free account](https://newrelic.com/signup) if you need one.

 ### Navigate OTLP data in New Relic
 The Demo comes with a number of problem scenarios that you can enable via